apostrophecms/apostrophe-forms/README.md

 Form submission triggers a `'submission'` event that you can listen for and handle in an additional method if you choose.
 The callback for that event is provided the arguments, `req, form (the form object), output (the submission output)`.

+The module also emits browser events on submission (`apostrophe-forms:submission-form`) and submission failure (`apostrophe-forms:submission-failed`).
+Both events are attached to the document `body` element.

 ### Email

 If `apostrophe-email` is configured, submissions can be sent to multiple email addresses as well.
 In the "After-Submission" tab, enter a comma-separated list of email addresses to the "Email Address(es) for Results" field.
 If not using this feature, set the `emailSubmissions: false` on the `apostrophe-forms` module to hide the related field on forms.